zian-zeng/zian-zeng.github.io/content/_index.md

       #   <script src="/background-effect/swirl.bundle.js"></script>
       #   ## About Me

       #   Aloha!
 I preferred to be called as 'An', like 'An' in 'Android' (British pronunciation).
-I am a Computer Science student at the University of Hawaii at Manoa, passionate about Natural Language Processing (NLP), Large Language Models (LLMs), Multimodal AI, Human-AI Interaction, AI for Science & Health, and anything about AI and Tech!
+I am a Computer Science student at the University of Maryland, College Park, passionate about Natural Language Processing (NLP), Large Language Models (LLMs), Multimodal AI, Human-AI Interaction, AI for Science & Health, and anything about AI and Tech!

       #   🔥 I am currently on my path of research adventure, fueled by an unstoppable curiosity to explore the boundaries of AI and uncover new possibilities!
 To me, research is more than just finding answers—it's about creating, building, and pioneering breakthroughs that drive real-world impact.
 It’s a powerful tool to transform ideas into reality, develop AI that serves communities, and shape a future where technology makes a tangible difference.
 Every challenge is an opportunity to innovate, experiment, and redefine what AI can achieve, and I am ready to dive in, push forward, and contribute to the ever-evolving world of AI! 🚀✨